As an Amazon Associate, Reel Adventure Fishing earns from qualifying purchases. We may earn commissions when you buy through links on this post.

 Sonar units attached to boats and digital scales are a few examples.
 In today’s world, there are social media and logbook apps for anglers to share and learn about their favorite pastime.

 Facebook, Instagram, Twitter and Reddit are great platforms to share your adventures with friends and family but there are platforms that are dedicated specifically to fishing that have features that the other platforms do not.

 There are many apps out there and it can be very hard to decide on which to use.
 Many are feature-rich but some do things that others do not or just do them better.
-I have compiled a list for you of a few top fishing apps available today.
+I have compiled a list for you of a few of the best fishing apps available today.
 They were selected based on their utility, user-friendliness and popularity.

 I have listed them, however, not by the number of downloads, but rather by their ratings and reviews.
-This will give you the best understanding of whether an app is even worth your time.
+This will give you a better understanding of whether an app is even worth your time.

-Here are my top 5 favorite fishing apps.
+So, here are my top 5 favorite apps for fishing.
 They can be found on both the Android/Google Play and iOS/Apple App Store platforms.

 FishAngler is essentially a social-heavy 100% free app for fishing.
 Opening this app I immediately feel like I am on a much more interesting version of Facebook.
 Setup is simple, you enter your email and set up the region you fish and you’re immediately connected to a stream of photos and tips from your area.

 The forecast is an amazing feature that I like very much about this app.
 It does much more than tell you the weather and considers many factors as they are happening to give you a score on how good the fishing is that day.

 Moon Phase, Moon Distance, and Solunar Coincidence are all tallied up and held against other factors such as air pressure, temperature, humidity and dew point to give you a relatively accurate fishing probability.